What does this mean for my child?

 There are many changes that you can take to help support your child who is questioning their gender.
 We have listed some of the key ways to show support to your child below:

-Try to gather as much information as you can around the local and national support available for both you and your child.
+- Try to gather as much information as you can about the local and national support available for both you and your child.
 If they feel comfortable your child may appreciate you having some of the difficult conversations for them, for example informing their school.

 Be sure to keep an eye on your child’s behaviour and any signs that may show they are struggling with their mental health.
 This could be through isolating themselves, seeming quiet or expressing suicidal thoughts.
 If this does happen or you are worried about your child, reach out for professional advice from your GP.
 We have linked a number of resources and supportive platforms below.

 Useful Resources for Children

 Click Here for the ChildLine information and advice page on sexual and gender identity.

 The Trans Youth Equality Foundation have a great range of resources for trans youth.
 These include some great books, videos and articles.
 Click here for their site.

 OK2BME have a number of resources and support groups for trans youth.
 Take a look by clicking here.

 Trans youth activists Owl and Fox Fisher's book, 'Trans Teen Survival Guide' aims to answer everything that trans teens and their families need to know.
 This is a great resource for both parents and children.